Academic Year 2024-25

 Because of college students’ high utilization of social media, it is important to consider how it can be utilized when implementing postvention strategies.
 Distributing educational information about grief, loss, and suicide prevention via social media can be an effective and efficient strategy, particularly when students are using social media to discuss a recent student death.
 Counselors and campus officials should distribute relevant information and resources via social media, as well as monitor (when possible) comments from individuals connected to the bereaved.

 If individuals voice suicidal thoughts/comments via social media, or indicate acute distress, they should be referred to CPS or DOS for support.
 The Dean of Students Office can also be notified to enable staff to reach out to a student of concern.
-If you are unsure about their safety or believe that they may be imminently at risk to themselves or others, call University Police at 911 to initiate a welfare check.
+If you are unsure about their safety or believe that they may be imminently at risk to themselves or others, call 911 to initiate a welfare check.

-While not an alternative to immediate, life-saving action, many social media sites have a system for reporting suicidal threats or content when identifying information may not be known: Facebook; Instagram;Twitter;Snapchat; Tumblr (select Suicide or Self-Harm); Reddit; TikTok *
+While not an alternative to immediate, life-saving action, many social media sites have a system for reporting suicidal threats or content when identifying information may not be known: Facebook; Instagram; Twitter; Snapchat; Tumblr (select Suicide or Self-Harm); Reddit; TikTok *

-*Due to MT law, you may not be able to access the TikTok URL from campus; use your cell phone network or private wifi.
+*Due to the MUS policy banningTikTok on campuses, you will not be able to access the TikTok URL from campus; use your cell phone network or private wifi.

 Memorials and Posthumous Degrees

 When considering memorial events, it is important to consider the need to honor the deceased, while also being mindful of the risk of the contagion effect with suicide.
 Consultation with the family, campus departments, and university organizations is encouraged when considering whether or not to hold a memorial event.
 Responses to a suicide death should be similar to those of other student deaths.
-Representatives from CPS may be in attendance at memorials for students who died by suicide in order to offer resources, offer consultation to those leading the memorial about how to appropriately address the suicide, and to respond to those in distress.
+Representatives from CPS may be in attendance at memorials for students who died by suicide to offer resources, offer consultation to those leading the memorial about how to appropriately address the suicide, and to respond to those in distress.
 It is also important to recognize that grief is a natural human emotion in response to loss and not necessarily indicative of a need for professional services.
 Encouraging students, faculty, and staff to talk with each other and reach out for support is an important part of the grieving process.

 Following a Suicide

 Public memorials, in person or online, can potentially affect the suicide risk of others by influencing survivors to imitate or model the suicidal behavior of the deceased student.
 When the cause of death is suicide, it is important not to over-emphasize or glamorize the state of “peace” the deceased may have found through death.
-The quality of the afterlife, contrasted with the emotional pain or suffering the suicidal person may have experienced, should not be emphasized in a public gathering or online: The lure of finding peace or escape through death may add the attractiveness of suicide for those who might be experiencing similar struggles.
+The quality of the afterlife, contrasted with the emotional pain or suffering the suicidal person may have experienced, should not be emphasized in a public gathering or online.
+The lure of finding peace or escape through death may add to the attractiveness of suicide for those who might be experiencing similar struggles.
 Similarly, suicide should not be normalized by interpreting it as a reasonable response to distressful life circumstances.

 These risks can be mitigated by emphasizing the positive accomplishments of the deceased student, separate from the cause of death.
 Further emphasis can be placed on the need to support those with mental health issues, the need to remove stigma and prejudice for mental health treatment, and empowering help-seeking.
-The serves to motivate the community to support its members, rather than contribute to its collective guilt.
+This serves to motivate the community to support its members, rather than contribute to its collective guilt.

 Online Memorials and Discussion

 Students often turn to the deceased student’s social media pages to post comments, tributes, pictures, etc. It can be helpful to post information about available resources on the deceased student’s pages, or on the pages of survivors.
 Posting the National Suicide & Crisis Lifeline (988) is one way to ensure that those in need have access to a free service, around the clock, and across the nation.
-Notification and social media discussions should not discuss the method of suicide, or glamorize the suicide in any way.
+Notification and social media discussions should not discuss the method of suicide or glamorize suicide in any way.

 Recommended language for social media posts

 “The best way to honor (Student’s Name) is to seek help if you or someone you know is struggling.
-If you’re feeling lost, desperate, or alone, please call the National Suicide & Crisis Lifeline at 988.
+If you’re feeling lost, desperate, or alone, please call or text the National Suicide & Crisis Lifeline at 988.
 The call if free and confidential, and crisis workers are available 24/7 to assist you.
 To learn more about the Lifeline, visit https://988lifeline.org/

 Appendix: